lawgives/alpine-erlang/README.md

-# Erlang on Alpine Linux
+# Erlang/Elixir on Alpine Linux

+NOTE: This is a fork of `bitwalker/alpine-erlang` and combines with `msaraiva/alpine-erlang`.
+Below is based on the original README from `bitwalker/alpine-erlang`.
+See https://github.com/msaraiva/alpine-erlang#phoenix-exrm for a good discussion on deploying Phoenix applications with Exrm and Docker images.

 This Dockerfile provides a full installation of Erlang on Alpine, intended for running Erlang releases, so it has no build tools installed.
 The Erlang installation is provided so one can avoid cross-compiling